…AND THE HUMBLE CARBON DIOXIDE MONITOR

 2. CARBON DIOXIDE EXISTS NATURALLY IN THE ATMOSPHERE

-Carbon dioxide is present in the air we breathe everyday, although concentrations are so miniscule (around 0.04%), monitoring is not needed everywhere.
+Carbon dioxide is present in the air we breathe every day, although concentrations are so minuscule (around 0.04%), monitoring is not needed everywhere.
 However, it is imperative to measure levels of carbon dioxide in an industrial environment, especially in confined spaces as levels can quickly increase, without the correct ventilation.

 3. CARBON DIOXIDE LEVELS RISE IN CROWDED ROOMS

 We breathe in oxygen and breathe out carbon dioxide, which means that carbon dioxide levels in a room can rise over the course of the day.
 When we’ve attended exhibitions in the past, we’ve monitored levels of carbon dioxide for this very reason!

 Although the rise in carbon dioxide will not put you in danger, it could make you feel more tired and lethargic.
 The best thing to do is to keep the room ventilated with plenty of fresh air.